Thumbi Ndung'u

-Thumbi Ndung’u is a Kenyan-born HIV/AIDS researcher.
-He is the deputy director (Science) and a Max Planck Research Group Leader at the Africa Health Research Institute (AHRI) in Durban, South Africa.
+Thumbi Ndung'u is a Kenyan HIV/AIDS researcher.
+He is the Director for Basic and Translational Science and a Max Planck Research Group Leader at the Africa Health Research Institute (AHRI) in KwaZulu-Natal, South Africa.
 He is Professor of Infectious Diseases in the Division of Immunity and Infection, University College London.
 He is Professor and Victor Daitz Chair in HIV/TB Research and Scientific Director of the HIV Pathogenesis Programme (HPP) at the Nelson R. Mandela School of Medicine, University of KwaZulu-Natal.
 He holds the South African Research Chair in Systems Biology of HIV/AIDS.
-He is an Adjunct Professor of Immunology and Infectious Diseases at the Harvard T.H.
+He is an adjunct professor of Immunology and Infectious Diseases at the Harvard T.H.
 Chan School of Public Health.
-He is the Programme Director of the Sub-Saharan African Network for TB/HIV Research Excellence (SANTHE), a research and capacity building initiative funded by the African Academy of Sciences and the Wellcome Trust.
+He is the Programme Director of the Sub-Saharan African Network for TB/HIV Research Excellence (SANTHE), a research and capacity building initiative led by Africa Health Research Institute, and funded by the African Academy of Sciences and the Wellcome Trust.

-Ndung’u attended Gathugu Primary School in Kiambu, Kenya and Nyeri High School, Nyeri, Kenya.
+Ndung'u attended Gathugu Primary School in Kiambu, Kenya and Nyeri High School, Nyeri, Kenya.
 He graduated with a Bachelor of Veterinary Medicine degree from the University of Nairobi, Kenya, and obtained a PhD in Biological Sciences in Public Health from Harvard University, United States.
-As a graduate student, he worked with Max Essex at Harvar.
+As a graduate student, he worked with Max Essex at Harvard.
 He was also a Postdoctoral Fellow in Virology at Harvard Medical School.
 He is a member of the Academy of Science of South Africa (ASSAf) and a fellow of the African Academy of Sciences (AAS).
 He has been a member of the External Advisory Board of the HIV Vaccine Trials Network (HVTN), a member of the Scientific Advisory Committee of the Cape Town HVTN Immunology Laboratory (CHIL), a member of the Scientific Advisory Panel of the Poliomyelitis Research Foundation and a member of the advisory board of the Global Health and Vaccination Research Programme (GLOBVAC), The Research Council of Norway.
 He was co-chair of the Young and Early Career Investigators Committee (YECIC) of the Global HIV Vaccine Enterprise from 2008 to 2010 that worked on the Enterprise's five-year strategic plan.

-Ndung’u was the first scientist to clone infectious HIV subtype C and has received numerous awards for his scientific and scholarly contributions.
+Ndung'u was the first scientist to clone infectious HIV subtype C and has received numerous awards for his scientific and scholarly contributions.
 The awards include: